-One of the few 5 star luxury resorts in Coonoor, Kurumba presents a fab experience to its guests through it highly rated service, kosher food and fantastic location.
-It’s named after the Kurumbas, a local tribe from the Nilgiri region who were known to be excellent hunters/gatherers and lived in steep edges of the Nilgiri mountains.
-The resort, similar to characteristics of the tribe represents closeness to nature, artistic beauty, and focus on homegrown food.
+One of the few 5-star luxury resorts in Coonoor, Kurumba presents a fab experience to its guests through its highly rated service, kosher food, and fantastic location.
+It’s named after the Kurumbas, a local tribe from the Nilgiri region who were known to be excellent hunters/gatherers and lived on steep edges of the Nilgiri mountains.
+The resort, similar to the characteristics of the tribe represents closeness to nature, artistic beauty, and focus on homegrown food.

 What we saw next, that moment was so beautiful and mesmerizing!
 Our room was located right next to a waterfall; so close that we could reach out of the balcony and touch the cold, clear, pristine waterfall flowing down from the massive mountains in front.
 We were booked into the Kurumba suite; a 2 floored luxury bungalow with a lovely view shown below.

 Kurumba Village’s infinity pool is not an accouterment, but one of the main highlights of the property.
 The pool is more of a lounging area that juts out into the forest presenting a beautiful view of the valley in front.
 Again it’s one of the very few resorts in Coonoor with an infinitely swimming pool.

 This came highly recommended and we decided to take advantage of the starry night and have the BBQ on our balcony.
 Soon enough the staff walked in carrying all the ingredients and set up shop, ready to serve us some exotic-looking preparations!
 We were served with an aperitif and sat down to some tasty morsels, the sounds of the waterfall, Malabar Squirrels, and chicken is cooked in ghee.
 The aroma flew across the balcony, a slow breeze carrying the flavors across to us.
 We were literally drooling looking at the ingredients and couldn’t wait to get a bite of all the dishes the chef had in store for us.